 When coming up with energy solutions, we look decades into the future.
 Pohjolan Voima’s investments increase Finland’s self-sufficiency in electricity generation and contribute to countering climate change.
-The share of our carbon-neutral production has increased to over 90%.
+We aim at over 95 per cent share of carbon-neutral electricity production by 2020.
 This way, we are doing our part to secure a carbon-neutral future in 2050.

 An increase of nuclear power capacity is the most significant measure in terms of the effect on climate change.
 Furthermore, particular attention has been paid to bioenergy, increasing the energy efficiency of power plants and cutting emissions in recent years.

 Energy solutions are made for decades to come.
 Successful investments require a profound understanding of the technologies used and their environmental impact.
 In the development of production capacity, Pohjolan Voima seeks new and innovative solutions that support sustainable operations.

 Pohjolan Voima has strongly invested in new energy production capacity, and PVO continuously retains good availability of its power plants.

 In the past few years, around €60 million has been invested in restoration of hydropower plants and hydropower capacity increases.